 Under the terms and subject to the conditions in an underwriting agreement dated the date of this prospectus supplement, the underwriters named below, for whom Morgan Stanley & Co.
-LLC, Cowen and Company, LLC, BofA Securities, Inc. and Evercore Group L.L.C. are acting as representatives, have severally agreed to purchase, and we have agreed to sell to them, severally, the number of ADSs and ordinary shares indicated below:
+LLC, Cowen and Company, LLC and Evercore Group, L.L.C. are acting as representatives, have severally agreed to purchase, and we have agreed to sell to them, severally, the number of ADSs indicated below:

-Name Number of ADSs Ordinary Shares
+Name Number of ADSs

-Morgan Stanley & Co.
-LLC 423,015 776,985
+Name Morgan Stanley & Co.
+LLC 1,397,646

-Cowen and Company, LLC 310,213 569,787
+Cowen and Company, LLC 982,035

-BofA Securities, Inc. 310,213 569,787

-Evercore Group L.L.C.
-211,509 388,491
+Evercore Group, L.L.C.
+792,995

-Kempen & Co U.S.A., Inc. 112,805 207,195
+Kempen & Co U.S.A., Inc. 151,162

-WR Securities, LLC 42,302 77,698
+Nomura Securities International, Inc. 151,162

-Total: 1,410,057 2,589,943
+Total: 3,475,000

 The underwriters and the representatives are referred to as the "underwriters" and the "representatives," respectively.
-The underwriters are offering the ADSs and ordinary shares subject to their acceptance of the ADSs and ordinary shares from us and subject to prior sale.
-The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the ADSs and ordinary shares offered by this prospectus supplement are subject to the approval of certain legal matters by their counsel and to certain other conditions.
-The underwriters are obligated to take and pay for all of the ADSs and ordinary shares offered by this prospectus supplement if any such ADSs and ordinary shares are taken.
-However, the underwriters are not required to take or pay for the ADSs and ordinary shares covered by the underwriters' option to purchase additional ADSs and ordinary shares described below.
-The U.S. offering and the European private placement together constitutes a single offering of securities that will occur simultaneously.
-The total number of ordinary shares (including shares in the form of ADSs) in the U.S. offering and European private placement is subject to reallocation between if and as requested by investors and as permitted under applicable laws and regulations.
-On this timing, due to a public holiday in the United States, November 12, 2019 would count as T+2 settlement in the United States and T+3 settlement for investors that purchase ordinary shares traded on Euronext Brussels.
-Accordingly, investors purchasing ordinary shares traded on Euronext Brussels should be aware that if they transact in the secondary market on T (November 7, 2019) they may not be able to settle those transactions on a T+2 basis, because they would only receive ordinary shares from argenx on a T+3 basis on November 12, 2019.
+The underwriters are offering the shares of ADSs subject to their acceptance of the ADSs from us and subject to prior sale.
+The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the ADSs offered by this prospectus supplement are subject to the approval of certain legal matters by their counsel and to certain other conditions.
+The underwriters are obligated to take and pay for all of the ADSs offered by this prospectus supplement if any such ADSs are taken.
+However, the underwriters are not required to take or pay for the ADSs covered by the underwriters' option to purchase additional ADSs described below.

-The underwriters initially propose to offer part of the ADSs and ordinary shares directly to the public at the respective offering prices listed on the cover page of this prospectus supplement and part to certain dealers.
-After the initial offering of the ADSs and ordinary shares, the offering price and other selling terms may from time to time be varied by the representatives.
+The underwriters initially propose to offer part of the ADSs directly to the public at the offering price listed on the cover page of this prospectus supplement and part to certain dealers.
+After the initial offering of the ADSs, the offering price and other selling terms may from time to time be varied by the representatives.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to an aggregate of 600,000 additional ordinary shares (which may be in the form of ADSs) at the applicable public offering price listed on the cover page of this prospectus supplement, less underwriting discounts and commissions.
-To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional ADSs or ordinary shares, as applicable, as the number listed next to the underwriter's name in the preceding table bears to the total number of ADSs or ordinary shares listed next to the names of all underwriters in the preceding table.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to 521,250 additional ADSs at the public offering price listed on the cover page of this prospectus supplement, less underwriting discounts and commissions.
+To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional ADSs as the number listed next to the underwriter's name in the preceding table bears to the total number of ADSs listed next to the names of all underwriters in the preceding table.